-Having a baby with an isolated cleft lip with or without cleft palate should not change your plans for delivery.
+Having a baby with a cleft lip with or without cleft palate and no other known health problems should not change your plans for delivery.
 Because some of these babies may have breathing problems at birth, a hospital delivery is recommended.
 You and your healthcare provider will discuss the safest choice for you and your baby.